-For the students who have established organizations that choose MIST as their official extracurricular activity, the competitors who win 1st-5th place in any competitive event are qualified to letter in that organization.
-We highly recommend that you establish a Muslim Organization to take advantage of this opportunity.
+For the students who have established organizations that choose MIST as their official extracurricular activity, the competitors who win 1st-5th place in any competitive event should be qualified to letter in that organization, depending on your school's requirements.
+We highly recommend that you establish an MSA to take advantage of this opportunity.
 Check with your individual high school for further rules on lettering.

-To take advantage of this, it is advised that the Muslim Organization set up a lettering point system.
+To take advantage of this, it is advised that the MSA set up a lettering point system.
 For example, in order for a member to letter, he or she must earn a certain number of points along with winning at MIST.
-The points can come from attending a certain number of meetings, events, and activities sponsored by the Organization.
+The points can come from attending a certain number of meetings, events, and activities sponsored by the MSA.

 Merit System Method

-MSA, in hopes of encouraging the members to get involved, has decided to have a merit system starting the 2003-2004 school year.
+MSA, in hopes of encouraging the members to get involved, has decided to have a merit system starting this school year.
 The merit system follows a system of points.
 Activities the member participates in will be recorded.
 To be considered active, a member should regularly come to meetings, and do any of the following.
-The following is a the point break down for our merit system.
+The following is the point break down for our merit system.

 Goal: reach 500 points.